 Ayurvedic massages offer a rich tapestry of therapeutic techniques designed to harmonise the body, mind, and spirit.
 Whether you seek relaxation, relief from specific ailments, or a holistic approach to well-being, exploring the diverse types of Ayurvedic massages can lead you on a transformative journey towards balance and vitality.

-Ayurvedic massage may not be suitable for individuals with certain medical conditions or specific health concerns.
-People who are not eligible for the treatment include those with acute fever, contagious skin diseases, severe cardiac issues, infectious diseases, advanced stages of cancer, and women in their first trimester of pregnancy.
-It is always advisable to consult with a qualified Ayurvedic practitioner or healthcare professional to determine eligibility based on individual health conditions.
+Ayurvedic massage may not be suitable for individuals with acute fever, contagious skin diseases, severe cardiac issues, or during the first trimester of pregnancy.
+Always consult a qualified practitioner to determine eligibility based on your health condition.

 2. What is the cost of an Ayurvedic massage per session in India?

-3. What are the alternatives to the treatment?
+3. What are the alternatives to Ayurvedic massage treatments?

 4. Is Ayurvedic Massage good for back pain?